witolddebski/GestRec/docs/source/usage.rst

     >>> from PIL import Image
     >>> image = Image.open("test_images/16.jpg")

+This image is already flipped horizontally, but all your analyzed images need to be flipped horizontally.

 Then, use the ``__call__`` method to perform inference:

 .. code-block:: python